Selling a House ‘As Is’ in New Hampshire

 What is ‘as is’ condition in real estate?

-“As is” is a type of home sale in which it’s understood that no improvements will be made to the property.
-In New Hampshire, when selling a house “as is,” the seller does not entertain buyers’ requests to complete repairs or provide a credit for fixes.
+“As is” is a type of home sale where it’s understood that no improvements will be made to the property.
+The seller chooses not to entertain buyers’ requests to complete repairs or provide a credit for fixes.

 When selling a house “as is,” the general condition of the property should already be accounted for in the purchase price of the home to the best of the seller’s knowledge.